fivefilters/readability.php

 How it works

-Readability parses all the text with DOMDocument, scans the text nodes and gives the a score, based on the amount of words, links and type of element.
-Then it selects the highest scoring element and creates a new DOMDocument with all its siblings.
-Each sibling is scored to discard useless elements, like nav bars, empty nodes, etc.
+Readability scans and scores HTML elements based on the number of words, links and type of elements contained.
+Then it selects the highest scoring element and tries to remove any unnecessary elements contained inside, like nav bars, empty nodes, etc.

 Security